Growing Toward 2023

 Spring Plant Sale

-I’ll be seeding over 150 species and I expect that 100 to 120 of them will be available as plug-tray sized seedlings for the May sale.
+I’ll be seeding around 150 species and I expect that 100 to 120 of them will be available as plug-tray sized seedlings for the May sale.

-You can find more about the micro-nursery project on my blog (including a link to a tentative species list) and I’ll be opening the online store for pickup orders (I don’t ship) in early May.
-Between now and then, you can follow the Winter of Native Plants photo series on the A Cultivated Art Facebook page, where I’ll also post updates and baby plant photos as seeds begin to germinate in March.
+You can find more about the micro-nursery project on my blog and I’ll be opening the online store or pickup orders (I don’t ship) in early May.
+Between now and then, you can find updates about fall seeding, native plants and other topics related to caring for land and ecosystems on the A Cultivated Art Facebook page, where I’ll also post updates and baby plant photos as seeds begin to germinate in March or April.